aanseacorelearn/OpenEduAnalyticsCCRPIData/README.md

 3. Exported power bi reports and they are available in powerbi folder
 4. Have created two modules Microsoft Education Insights Module and Contoso SIS
 5. Insights module has the test data that which is produced after running the data pipelines
-6. Consoso SIS has the custom Georgia school data which is used for creating power bi reports
+6. Consoso SIS has the custom CCRPI data which is used for creating power bi reports
 7. Genrated around 3 reports for Insights module which has test data
 8. Genrated around 5 reports for Contoso SIS data lake which has the custom data from Georiga school district